idrak888/idrak888/README.md

 ### Hi there 👋

 - 🎓 I’m currently in first year undergraduate Computer Science
-- 🔭 Working on my React Native skills on the side
+- 🔭 Learning Ruby on Rails and Java
-- ⚡️ Upgrading my algorithms and data structures fundamentals
+- ⚡️ Working on my algorithms and data structures fundamentals